teambit/docs/docs/getting-started/01-introduction.md

 ### The problem

-The CDD methodology has no standard implementations and tools.
+The CDD methodology has no standard implementation and tools.
 It's constantly being re-thought by developers struggling to establish a stable and optimized workflow that takes into consideration their business goals, organizational structure, stack of technologies and the available tools on the market.

 ### The solution